 - Evidence (scars, etc.) that you are suffering psychologically.
 Sometimes people who self-injure minimize or doubt their internal feelings.

-Reenacting Previous Abuse - Self-injury can be a way to reenact abuse that took place at an earlier time.
+Reenacting Previous Abuse - Self-harm can be a way to reenact abuse that took place at an earlier time.
 You may do it to feel a sense of control, which you didn’t have when you were abused.
-Some people may act out the previous abuse as part of post-traumatic stress during a flashback (an episode where you think you are reexperiencing the abuse).
-Some individuals with Dissociative Indentity Disorder have an alter personality that will injure another alter to reenact abuse.
-Since the personalities are in the same body this is self-injury.
+Some people may act out the previous abuse as part of post-traumatic stress during a flashback (an episode where you think you are re-experiencing the abuse).

 You may replicate the abuse in exactly the same you were hurt as a child.
 Or in a slightly different way due to physical or psychological limitations.